martinandersson/dev-mini/notes/box-failures.md

 Briefly documents failures of Vagrant boxes.

-In honesty, it's my impression that only a minority of all Vagrant boxes actually work.
+In all honesty, it's my impression that only a minority of all Vagrant boxes actually work.

 ## 2017-12-13